Saad Sherida al-Kaabi: Energy crisis

-Due to the situation with Russian gas distributions, al-Kaabi met with Germany's Vice Chancellor and Minister for Economic Affairs and Climate Action of Germany, Robert Habeck in March 2022.
+Due to the situation with Russian gas distributions, al-Kaabi met with Germany's Vice Chancellor and Minister for Economic Affairs and Climate Action, Robert Habeck in March 2022.
 They spoke of the possible LNG terminals that were to be built in Germany and also to discuss long-term LNG supplies to be delivered to Germany from Qatar.

 In February 2022, al-Kaabi met with European Union's Commissioner for Energy Kadri Simson to discuss the assistance that Qatar could provide Europe.
 During the virtual meeting possible supply options were explored in the event that Russia cuts the gas off to European regions.
 He stated that the possibility of Qatar assisting would be there but to cover the full needs of the EU with their supplies was not foreseeable.
 With the diversion of supplies, 15 percent of Qatars LNG which is not in long-term contracts already could be used to assist the EU and slowly remove them from the Russian supply demands.
 As the crisis continued, and further issues from Russia occurred, al-Kaabi stated in March 2022 that the supplies going to the EU will not be disrupted or diverted.

 In May 2022, Germany and Qatar signed an agreement to a long-term plan and focuses on their energy partnership.